dehlirious/regexFun/README.md

 # Deeply Nested Structure Generator

-This repository contains a set of PHP and JavaScript tools designed for generating and measuring the performance of a deeply nested curly regex I use.
-Tools for creating nested regex patterns, measuring the performance impact of regex execution, and generating deeply nested JavaScript functions to test the regex with.
+This repository hosts a collection of PHP tools adept at crafting and evaluating the performance of deeply nested curly regex patterns.
+It includes facilities for constructing nested regex expressions, gauging the performance repercussions of executing these regex patterns, and generating intricately nested JavaScript functions as test subjects for the regex.

-Used to match nested curly's
+The methodology employs a form of synthetic recursion within regex patterns, a necessary approach since regex engines typically lack genuine recursion capabilities or stack-based memory.
+This limitation makes the task of matching structures with arbitrary levels of nesting particularly challenging.

+Below is an illustration of how layers are added to create increasingly complex nested structures:
 ```php
 {[^{}]*} < One layer
 {(?:[^{}]|{[^{}]*})*} < Two layers